 1 month travelling from Lombok to Java passing by the Gilis and Bali: how much did we spend?
 Find our detailed numbers about this backpacking trip.

-Indonesia, a paradisiacal destination par excellence!
+Indonesia, is a real paradise destination!
 It is the largest archipelago in the world with more than 13,000 islands!
 Needless to say, there would not be enough of a lifetime to visit them all....
-Some of them are desert islands. ;) The best known for tourism are undoubtedly Bali, Java, Lombok, Flores, Sumatra, Sulawesi and Borneo.
+Some of them are even desert islands. ;) The best Indonesian islands known for tourism are undoubtedly Bali, Java, Lombok, Flores, Sumatra, Sulawesi and Borneo.

 Would you like to see all our articles on Indonesia on a map and quickly access the content?